The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 • Fewer PMS symptoms.

 • Your tastebuds come to life.
-By removing animal-based products from your diet, especially dairy, you'll soon experience a boost in the tastes of fresh foods, and your cravings can start to change too, provided that you are eating plenty of meals and dishes that are satisfying to you, and that can easily be swapped in for the foods and dishes you used to love (think of satisfaction in terms of both flavor, texture and mouth feel, and satisfaction of fullness).
+By removing animal-based products from your diet, you'll soon experience a boost in the tastes of fresh foods, and your cravings can start to change too, provided that you are eating plenty of meals and dishes that are satisfying to you, and that can easily be swapped in for the foods and dishes you used to love (think of satisfaction in terms of both flavor, texture and mouth feel, and satisfaction of fullness).

 • Odd cravings for foods you had never felt before.
 I remember getting serious cravings for things like kale, shiitake mushrooms and brussels sprouts when I had never craved these foods before.
 Probably due to the fact that lots of foods that weren't in your meal repertoire before, are now more of a staple in your diet, and you begin to find your new favorites that you want to experience again and again.